Sushil100040/credit-risk-classification/README.md

 # credit-risk-classification

-n this Challenge, you’ll use various techniques to train and evaluate a model based on loan risk.
+In this Challenge, you’ll use various techniques to train and evaluate a model based on loan risk.
 You’ll use a dataset of historical lending activity from a peer-to-peer lending services company to build a model that can identify the creditworthiness of borrowers.

 Before You Begin
 Create a new repository for this project called credit-risk-classification.
 Do not add this homework to an existing repository.